Aakash-2712/PROMPT-ENGINEERING/README.md

+# PROMPT-ENGINEERING- 1.Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# Aim:To Create Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)

 Experiment:
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.